syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

     StringFormat = new PdfStringFormat() { Alignment = PdfTextAlignment.Right, CharacterSpacing = 3f, WordSpacing = 10f }
 };
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/Summary_Style.png)

-#### Customizing borders
+### Customizing Borders

-SfDataGrid allows to customize the grid borders by using `GridLineType` property.
-Following are the lists of options available to customize the grid borders.
+The SfDataGrid allows customizing the grid borders by using the `GridLineType` property as follows:

 * Both
 * Horizontal
 * Vertical
 * None

-##### Both
+#### Both

-Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with both Horizontal and Vertical borders.
+Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with both horizontal and vertical borders.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.GridLineType = GridLineType.Both;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/AllLine.png)

-##### Horizontal
+#### Horizontal

-Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with Horizontal border only.
+Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with horizontal border only.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.GridLineType = GridLineType.Horizontal;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/Horizontal.png)

-##### Vertical
+#### Vertical

-Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with Vertical border only.
+Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with vertical border only.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.GridLineType = GridLineType.Vertical;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/Verticalline.png)

-##### None
+#### None

 Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid without any borders.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.GridLineType = GridLineType.None;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/LineNone.png)

-#### ExportAllPages
+### ExportAllPages

-While exporting to excel, when you are using SfDataPager inside the SfDataGrid, by default it will be export only the current page.
-However you can export all the pages by setting the [DataGridPdfExportOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportAllPages.html) to `true`.
-The default value for this property is false.
+While exporting to excel using the SfDataPager inside the SfDataGrid, by default it will be export only the current page.
+However, you can export all the pages by setting the [DataGridPdfExportOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportAllPages.html) to `true`.
+The default value of this property is false.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.ExportAllPages = true;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/AllPageExport.png)

 * ExportAllPages is false
 ![](SfDataGrid_images/PDF/CurrentPage.png)

-#### ExportColumnWidth
+### ExportColumnWidth

-By default data grid columns will be exported to excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth`.
-But you can also export the data grid to excel with the exact column widths from the SfDataGrid by setting [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) as `true`. `ExportColumnWidth` property's default value is false.
+By default, the data grid columns will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth` but, you can also export the data grid to Excel with the exact column widths from the SfDataGrid by setting the [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) to `true`.
+The default value of `ExportColumnWidth` property is false.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.ExportColumnWidth = true;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/LineNone.png)

-#### ExportRowHeight
+### ExportRowHeight

-By default data grid rows will be exported to excel with the value of the `DataGridPdfExportOption.DefaultRowHeight`.
-But you can also export the data grid to excel with the exact row heights from the SfDataGrid by setting [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportRowHeight.html) as `true`. `ExportRowHeight` property's default value is false.
+By default, the data grid rows will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultRowHeight` but, you can also export the data grid to Excel with the exact row heights from the SfDataGrid by setting the [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportRowHeight.html) to `true`.
+The default value of `ExportRowHeight` property is false.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.ExportRowHeight = true;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/PDFExport.png)

-#### DefaultColumnWidth
+### DefaultColumnWidth

-SfDataGrid allow you to customize the column width in excel file based on your requirement by using [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
-The `DefaultColumnWidth` value will be applied to all the columns in the excel sheet.
+The SfDataGrid allows customizing the column width in Excel file using the [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
+The `DefaultColumnWidth` value will be applied to all the columns in the Excel sheet.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.DefaultColumnWidth = 100;
 {% endhighlight %}
-{% endtabs %}

 ### DefaultRowHeight

-SfDataGrid allow you to customize the row height in excel file based on your requirement by using [DataGridPdfExportOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~DefaultRowHeight.html) property.
-The `DefaultRowHeight` value will be applied to all the rows in the excel sheet.
+The SfDataGrid allows customizing the row height in Excel file by using the [DataGridPdfExportOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~DefaultRowHeight.html) property.
+The `DefaultRowHeight` value will be applied to all the rows in the Excel sheet.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.DefaultRowHeight = 20;
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/DefaultColumn.png)

-### PDF page orientation change
+### PDF Page Orientation Change

 You can change the page orientation of PDF document while exporting.
 The default page orientation is Portrait.

-To change the page orientation, you need to the exported PdfGrid value by using ExportToPdfGrid method and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.
+To change the page orientation, export the PdfGrid value by using the ExportToPdfGrid method, and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 PdfDocument pdfDocument = new PdfDocument();